STRUGGLING WITH THE FEAR OF BEING JUDGED? – HERE’S HOW TO REDUCE IT!

 WHY AM I SCARED OF BEING JUDGED NEGATIVELY?

-The fear of being judged often arises from a combination of psychological, environmental, and social factors.
-One significant cause is early experiences, such as criticism or rejection during childhood, which can lead to a heightened sensitivity to others' opinions.
+The fear of being judged often arises from a combination of factors.
+One significant cause is early experiences, such as constant criticism or abuse during childhood, which can lead to a heightened sensitivity to others' opinions.
+Observing peers or family members reacting negatively in social situations can instill similar fears.

-HOW CAN I REDUCE MY FEAR OF JUDGEMENT?
+HOW CAN I REDUCE MY SOCIAL ANXIETY?

 Dealing with the fear of being judged involves a combination of self-awareness, practical strategies, and emotional resilience.
 Here are some effective approaches: